8.1 Background

 Settlement alternatives | Do not preclude equity classification if the entity cannot be forced to net cash settle the contract. | Preclude equity classification (unless all settlement alternatives are consistent with equity classification). |

-Embedded equity-linked features that do not qualify as equity | Not separated as embedded derivatives if they do not meet the net settlement
+Embedded equity-linked features that do not qualify as equity | Not separated as embedded derivatives if they do not have the net settlement

-characteristic in the definition of a
+characteristic specified in the definition of a

-derivative. | May be required to be separated as embedded derivatives even if they do not meet
+derivative. | May have to be separated as embedded derivatives even if they do not have the

-the net settlement characteristic. |
+net settlement characteristic. |

 Embedded equity-linked features that qualify as equity | Not separated from liabilities except in specified circumstances. | Separated from liabilities. |